tfonteyn/NeverTooManyBooks/README.md

 The UI is available in:

-- English, Dutch
-- **NEW**: Portuguese.
+- English, Dutch, Portuguese.
 - German, French: quality should be very good but may lack in some places.
 - Italian, Spanish: should be usable, but certainly not perfect.
-- Greek, Czech, Polish, Turkish and Russian: mostly machine translated, no guarantees for quality.
+- Czech, Greek, Polish, Russian, Turkish: mostly machine translated, no guarantees for quality.

 Translations are now integrated and editable on [https://hosted.weblate.org/engage/nevertoomanybooks/](https://hosted.weblate.org/engage/nevertoomanybooks/)